Best Practice for Securing Communications between Edge Gateways and EnOS IoT Hub with X.509 Certificates¶

 - The key must be revoked when the edge is reset.

-- When your edge runs on an operating system, make sure your operating system is secured through certain mechanisms, for example, firewall.
+- When your edge runs on an operating system, make sure your operating system is secured through certain mechanisms, for example, a firewall.

 - Ensure that the clock on the edge is not tampered with.